AMS SolutionsPosted December 29, 2025

 The Practice’s Role: Medical Staff Coordinators and Practice Managers

 Once the provider submits their information, the practice takes the lead.
 This task usually falls to a dedicated “credentialing expert” like a medical staff coordinator or practice manager.
 This person acts as the project manager, meticulously collecting, organizing, and verifying every document before submitting the application to payers.
 They are responsible for the primary source verification and ensuring the application is flawless.
-Because this role requires such specialized attention to detail, many practices choose to partner with a dedicated credentialing service to manage the administrative burden and ensure nothing falls through the cracks.
+Because this role requires such specialized attention to detail, many practices choose to partner with dedicated provider credentialing support to manage the administrative burden and ensure nothing falls through the cracks.

 The Payer’s Role: Credentialing Committees